camunda/camunda-docs/docs/guides/migrating-from-camunda-7/adjusting-bpmn-models.md

   - `camunda:formRef` to `zeebe:formDefinition formId`
   - `camunda:formRefBinding` to `zeebe:formDefinition bindingType`
     :::note
-    Camunda 8 only supports the following binding types for user task forms: `deployment`, `latest`
+    Camunda 8 only supports the `deployment` and `latest` binding types for user task forms.
     :::

 The following attributes/elements **cannot** yet be migrated: